pub struct Table<K, E>where

 Create a new table entry.

-This is a detached entry that can be later inserted into the table using Table::insert
+This is a detached entry that can be later inserted into the table using Table::insert.

 Sourcepub fn create_entry_fn(